Duggan78/autoclicker_omegaLAWL/README.md

  #To do list here
+ * = done

- - find a way to track key inputs
+ - find a way to track key inputs   *
- - find a way to click after single key press
+ - find a way to click after single key press *
  - set another key input or use the original key input to disable.